-- The blower motor stops working for some reason, again overheating the furnace prematurely and tripping the switch to shut off the furnace.
+- The blower motor stops working and overheats.
+The premature overheating trips the switch to shut off the furnace.

-- There could also be problems within the contractors, circuit board, gas valve, or even the thermostat, which may cause the fan limit switch to stop working properly.
+- Problems within the contractors, circuit board, gas valve, or even the thermostat.
+These may cause the fan limit switch to stop working properly.

 If the furnace continually runs, yet no heat comes through the system, you may have a problem with the fan limit switch.
 You may also notice a problem if the blower does not run, or does not stop running when it normally would.
 If your furnace continually locks out or does not function as expected, it’s best to contact a qualified HVAC professional to help troubleshoot and repair the issue.

 Ways to Prevent Fan Limit Switch Problems

 The best way to maintain your fan limit switch to make regular HVAC maintenance an aspect of your home maintenance.
-Regular cleanings and inspections can help to ensure that your HVAC system is running in tip top shape for years to come, and to catch and fix any problems before they become major issues.
+Regular cleanings and inspections ensure your HVAC system is running in tip top shape for years to come.
+Routine maintenance helps catch and fix any problems before they become major issues.

 You can replace a faulty fan limit switch yourself, but the job is likely beyond the skills of most homeowners and it’s best to contact a professional for assistance.

-While most moderately competent homeowners should be able to troubleshoot the fan limit switch on their furnace, it’s best to call in an HVAC professional if you have any doubts or are unsure of the source of the problem on your fan limit switch, call an HVAC professional.
+If you have any doubts or are unsure of the source of the problem on your fan limit switch, call an HVAC professional.
 They are experts who can get your HVAC system back up and running quickly and safely.